Reusable, story telling packaging for kayak paddles

 Melker of Sweden is an outdoor company selling kayaks, paddles, outdoor equipment and clothes.
 They have the bold ambition to completely game change the outdoor hardware industry.

 “We want to make a real difference.
-Making the best products is crucial for saving the planet,” says the company founder, Pelle Stafshede.
-In 2021 they launched a new kayaking paddle and needed a packaging for it, a packaging free from fossil plastic.
+Making the best product is crucial for saving the planet” says the company founder, Pelle Stafshede.
+In 2021 they launched a new kayaking paddle and needed packaging for it - Packaging free from fossil plastic.

-“There was no sustainable way of packing paddles before.
+“There were no sustainable ways of packing paddles before.
 We wanted to find a better solution, something fun with an experience in line with the product we sell.”

 Emil Gyllenberg